New Westbound I-80 Yerba Buena Island Ramps to Open Saturday, October 22, 2016!

 (See a YouTube video at the bottom of this page.)

-The Yerba Buena Island (YBI) I-80 East-Side Ramps project will relocate the westbound exit ramp on the north side of I-80 and reconstruct the westbound entrance ramp on the north side of I-80 onto Bay Bridge.
+The Yerba Buena Island (YBI) I-80 East-Side Ramps project will open the new westbound I-80 on- and off-ramps that connect Yerba Buena Island and Treasure Island to the San Francisco-Oakland Bay Bridge.
 The project will improve traffic safety, geometric design, and traffic operations of the ramps.
 The total estimated project cost is currently $98.04 million.

 Federal and State environmental approvals were granted for the project in December 2011, and re-validated in June 2012 to account for additional temporary improvements required by the US Coast Guard.
 In December 2013, the Transportation Authority Board approved award of the construction contract in the amount of $49,305,345.50 to Golden State Bridge, Inc. GSB’s DBE participation goal of 13.8% exceeded the contractual requirements of 12.5%.
 Construction contract work started in January 2014.

-As of April 2016, construction is approximately 87% complete.
-GSB has completed all foundations, columns, abutments, and bridge decks, and has begun removing falsework.
-Spring and summer will see completion of concrete barriers on the decks, as well as installation of utilities, local street work, and other site work.
-The project is on schedule for new westbound on-off ramps opening to traffic in September 2016, with final project landscaping and irrigation work scheduled for completion by late 2016.
+The project was completed on schedule for an opening to traffic in October 2016, with final project landscaping and irrigation work scheduled for completion by late 2016.
 The Transportation Authority is closely coordinating its current construction work with Caltrans SFOBB new East Span construction projects and its planned new YBI bicycle/pedestrian landing area.
 The Transportation Authority is leading coordination with Caltrans, the Bay Area Toll Authority (BATA), and TIDA to provide better connections at the bicycle/pedestrian temporary touchdown, including parking facilities and tie-ins to local roads.

 Construction is well underway on the new Westbound Yerba Buena Island Ramps Project!
 View this short video, produced by Mark Jones for the Metropolitan Transportation Commission, which highlights current construction activities on the project.